-Similar to the Town's land use ordinances, the CIP provides a means of implementing the objectives and policies of the Comprehensive Plan.
+Similar to the Town's land use ordinances, the CIP provides a means of implementing the objectives and policies of the Comprehensive Plan, such as directing the majority of new growth to the Town's designated growth area.
 Considerable benefits may be derived from a systematic approach to the programming of capital projects.
 These include:

-- 1. Focusing attention on community goals, needs and capabilities. - 2.
+- Focusing attention on community goals, needs and capabilities. - 2.
 Achieving optimum use of the taxpayer's dollar. - 3.
 Guiding future growth and development. - 4.
 Serving wider community interests over localized ones. - 5.
 More efficient governmental administration. - 6.
 Maintaining a sound and stable financial program. - 7.
 Focusing attention on existing infrastructure conditions. - 8.
 Enhancing opportunities for participation in federal and state funding programs.